Michael is an author with a passion for the environment. He is trying to save the planet, one reader at a time!

-Our species's overuse of plastic has become an environmental epidemic, that continues to spread in very undesirable places on the planet.
-Plastic is being used in many faucets of our daily lives, from micro-beads contained in facial washes, and even in chewing gum.
-Plastic is not bio degradable and simply will break down into smaller particles that inevitably get to places we never meant for them to go–such as our oceans.
+Humanity's overuse of plastic has become an environmental epidemic that continues to spread across the planet.
+Plastic is being used in many facets of our daily lives, from micro-beads contained in facial washes to chewing gum.
+Plastic is not biodegradable and simply breaks down into smaller particles that inevitably get stuck in places we never meant for them to go—such as our oceans.

-Every year our oceans are being littered with plastic waste, to the point of having vast islands of plastic and garbage.
-Look around you, whoever you are and virtually wherever you are, most likely you are surrounded by plastic items.
-Everyone is to blame, but it’s not too late, we can still change the way we treat our world.
+Every year, our oceans are being littered with plastic waste—to the point of vast islands of plastic and garbage.
+Look around you—whoever you are and virtually wherever you are— and most likely you are surrounded by plastic items.
+Everyone is to blame.
+But it’s not too late, and we can still change the way we treat our world.
 There is still time to save the only planet we've ever called home.
 Let’s reduce plastic waste by limiting our need on plastic products.

 Plastic waste kills hundreds of thousands of marine animals every year, and those numbers are only going upward.
 The small particle in plastic even get eaten by fishes, and it is toxic for them, spreading to other fishes that might feed on even smaller fishes.
 If we are to undo the damage we’ve done, we must reduce plastic waste and further usage of any plastics immediately.
 Here are five easy ways to reduce your plastic usage.

 1. Switch to Reusable Shopping Bags